sunderls/swa/README.md

 # SWA (prototype)

-SWA(Smooth Web Application) is a shell for AMP, which makes it super easy to create Smooth Apps
+SWA(Smooth Web Application) is a shell, which makes it super easy to create Smooth Web Apps.

+It has somewhat similarities comparing to AMP project, but SWA is totally different

+# Demo

+# Implementation